Six (Seven Actually) Really Lame DC Villains

 I started doing my research into DC characters and thought I'd have enough time to do another hub on Zombie Preparedness.
 No such luck.
 I jotted down no less than thirty candidates for this article and I swear to you, making the cut was hard work.

-If I didn't actually see the character's entry in my DC Comics Encyclopedia or in my DC Comics Who's Who, then I saw something that reminded me of a character that was just unbelievably lame.
+If I didn't actually see the character's entry in my DC Comics Encyclopedia or in my DC Comics Who's Who, then I saw something that reminded me of some characters that were just unbelievably lame.

 You think I'm kidding, don't you?
 No, really, I'm not.

 Egg Fu was an oriental criminal mastermind who originally fought Wonder Woman.
 He manages to temporarily kill both Wonder Woman and Steve Trevor with an explosive device.
 That made him deadly.
 He's defeated by the amazon princess but his brother "Egg Fu the Fifth" manages to capture her again.
 Egg Fu 5 is defeated by Wonder Woman when he makes her do her "Bracelet Clashing Dance" and cracks his shell.